 YOU ARE INVITED AND WELCOME!

-We are once again worshipping in-person!
 We worship on Sunday mornings at 10:00 am.
-Due to the decreasing numbers of Covid cases - masks are no longer required but you are welcome to wear one if you so choose.
-We are continuing to social distance.
-We will continue to video record each of our services which you can find on our YouTube channel or our Facebook page.
-Our Social Media tab will also include the most recent services.
+Masks are not required but you are welcome to wear one if you so choose.
+There is a time of Fellowship following worship.
+We video record each of our services which you can find on our YouTube channel or our Facebook page.

 Worship is a very important part of St. Mark's.
 It is a time when we gather together for prayer and praise.
 We gather to nurture our relationship with God and with one another.
 We gather to hear God's Still Speaking Word as we hear and reflect on readings from the Bible.
 We gather so that we can be sent out to share God's love for all people and creation.
 Come to sing and pray, or come to just be.
 You are welcome to participate, as much as you feel comfortable.
 We invite you to come worship with us soon.

 We celebrate two sacraments: Baptism and Holy Communion.

 In Baptism we celebrate the gift of God's grace.
 When we are baptized we enter into God's forgiveness, receive the sign and seal of the Holy Spirit and become a member of Christ's church.
 Most often baptism occurs in the midst of worship and as an infant, although one can be baptized at any age.
 We believe that baptism only happens once in a person's lifetime, although we remember our baptisms throughout the church year.
 If you would like to be baptized or have your child baptized, please contact the church.